CURIOUS ABOUT MONGOLIA?

 – Ariuna Lkhagvasuren

-For now, restrictions make accessing the Dukha mostly impossible for travellers outside of Mongolia.
+For now, restrictions make accessing the Dukha mostly impossible for travelers outside of Mongolia.
 Donations of money are always welcome and can be contributed here.

 Thanks to Mark Lamb of Earth Soul Images for the article’s photography.